Huegoxaga/notes/cloud-services/aws.md

 It provides a DNS service that translates the domain name into a designated IP address.

-- There is a 50 cents charge per month.
+- There is a 50 cents charge per month per host zone.
 - DNS Records are added in the hostzones.
 - Some domain register has free DNS services.
 - TTL for the name server can be set to a lower value for a faster update.
 Then set it to the longest value for a better performance.
+- Alias records(A or AAAA) and CNAME records are used to redirects queries.
+They have the following difference:
+  - Alias records can only be used for selected AWS services.
+It is free.
+  - CNAME records can be used for any domain.
+Can't redirect hostzone top level domain.
+It is not free.

 ## EC2